metiviem/rscons/doc/user_guide.md

 See ${#Configuring the Project} for more details on how to make use of the configuration functionality that Rscons provides.

+Configure blocks must be defined in the Rsconscript file before any environments are created.

 ####> Default Task

 The `default` task is special in that Rscons will execute it if no other task